apacheignite/documentation/clustering/cluster-groups.md

 [block:callout]
 {
   "type": "success",
-  "body": "Note that `IgniteCluster` interface is also a cluster group which includes all nodes in the cluster."
+  "body": "Note that `IgniteCluster` interface is also a cluster group which includes all the nodes in the cluster."
 }
 [/block]
 You can limit job execution, service deployment, messaging, events, and other tasks to run only within some cluster group.
 For example, here is how to broadcast a job only to remote nodes (excluding the local node).